 Flintshire schools celebrate A Level Results

-The proportion of grades in the A* to C range is 72.7% in 2017 compared to 73% of entries achieving these grades in Flintshire in 2016.
+The proportion of grades in the A* to C range is 76.5% in 2018 compared to 72.7% of entries achieving these grades in Flintshire in 2017, a positive improvement.

 The majority of Flintshire entries at Advanced level are with the Welsh Board with results from other boards received later in the day.

 Councillor Ian Roberts, Cabinet Member for Education, said:

 "Having received the information for entries with the WJEC Examination Board, the Council warmly congratulates all the students on their hard work and success.
 As we celebrate these results, we recognise the commitment and professional support of our schools and teachers in preparing their students for their exams and also the support given by their parents and carers over many years.
 I am particularly pleased with the positive increase in the number of awards at A* and A grade and also in A*-C.

 Flintshire’s students have worked hard to pursue demanding programmes of study.
 I am delighted for all of them, and wish them every success in their chosen future pathway”.

 Chief Officer, Education and Youth, Claire Homard, said:

 "These very pleasing results are a positive culmination of years of hard work undertaken by Flintshire’s students and the skill and dedication of their staff in preparing them for their examinations.